The Vision: Coloring the world gold so every child, everywhere will survive cancer

 Every Child: To help every child diagnosed with cancer now and in the future, funds will be distributed to the Children’s Oncology Group's Project: EveryChild in order to test and tissue bank cancer cells from every child in North America who is diagnosed with cancer.
 Having an international tissue bank is crucial for childhood cancer researchers everywhere in North America so they can create and test new therapies.

 Everywhere: To help children everywhere fighting pediatric cancer, funds from the G9 Project will also be distributed to the 27 G9 Centers of Excellence located across North America, which includes the Children’s Oncology Group Phase 1 & Pilot Consortium (comprised of 21 premier pediatric oncology programs).
-The G9 Centers of Excellence will use the funds for pediatric cancer care and research.
+The G9 Centers of Excellence will use the funds for pediatric cancer research.

 Visit Children’s Oncology Group’s website to learn how they’re making a difference in children’s lives.